vyasishanatc194/willgrantvision/wp-content/plugins/pixel-caffeine/readme.txt

 7. Product Catalog created

 == Changelog ==

+= 2.3.3 - 2021-03-18 =
+* Fix - null in "content_ids" of AddToCart event when some WooCommerce extensions are installed

+= 2.3.2 - 2021-03-16 =
+* Add - Option to enable server-side tracking through AJAX in order to resolve issues with cache systems (server and/or third-party plugins)
+* Enhancement - Avoid to pass `eventID` if server-side tracking is disabled
+* Update - Facebook API SDK to v10

+= 2.3.1 - 2021-02-25 =
+* Enhancement - Scoped third-party vendor dependencies in order to avoid conflicts with other third-party vendor of other installed plugins
+* Fix - Guzzle conflicts with other plugins
+* Fix - Syntax error with PHP <7.4 versions

 = 2.3.0 - 2021-02-18 =
 * Support - **Dropping support to <7.2 PHP versions.
 It's now officially supported only 7.2+ PHP version (the plugin will continue to work with lower versions, but it might occur in some issues).**